bisu2580/password-generator/README.md

 Tech Stack used:
 ```
-_1.HTML_ - To create the structure of the web page and to write code in it.
+1.HTML - To create the structure of the web page and to write code in it.
-_2.Tailwind Css_ - A utility-first CSS framework for rapidly building modern websites with a clean syntax that helps you
+2.Tailwind Css - A utility-first CSS framework for rapidly building modern websites with a clean syntax that helps you
-_3.Javascript_- To interact with user, generate random numbers and manipulate HTML elements.
+3.Javascript- To interact with user, generate random numbers and manipulate HTML elements.
 ```

 _Features implemented:_